mdda/deep-learning-workshop/ideas.md

 *  IQ test (DeepMind)
    +  This seems like it's written in an overhyped style
       +  Demonstrate that it can be done is a dumb way?
+   +  Alternatively, try to beat their scores using some kind of learning over a 'meta' latent space

 *  Latent space predictions
    +  Nice paper, though strange it doesn't mention Conciousness Prior